 Each time I watch Judd Apatow’s This Is 40, I like it more and more.
 It’s funny, and it’s true—the way we measure things changes based on where WE are in the continuum.
 For example, the older I get, the more I see 40 as not old at all.
 But when it comes to a strategic branding agency, 40 years seems like forever.
 It’s also remarkable.
 How did Grafik get to 40?

-First off, take a look at the work, as I have this past month.
+In closing our two-month anniversary campaign, take a look at the work that represents and celebrates our 40 years of business.
 I’m proud of it, and all the people who did it.
 But I also keep coming back to the clients.
 An impressive list of names to be sure, but what I was struck by over and over was their willingness to break out, to be different, to have faith in our rationales and act on our advice.
 Thank you all.

 When I came to Grafik in 2001 to lead new business development, we were one of the top design agencies in the region.
 The creative was inspiring, the people familial, the diversity of clients made every day interesting, and the awards kept piling up.
 Heading this was Judy Kirpich, our co-founder and my mentor and dear friend.
 Judy ran this firm with passion, integrity, business smarts, and a never-settle mentality.
 In an industry rightfully famous for chewing agencies up and spitting them out at an alarming rate, Judy gave Grafik its staying power.

 I never told Judy this (until right now—you can bet your house she’ll be reading this), but Grafik’s success and reputation over a 25-year span made my first few years at Grafik easier than I anticipated.
 Referrals—for collateral, websites, identity work, advertising, and direct mail—flowed in.
 A dream come true for a BD guy.